codingoncoffee/RecruitmentKnowledge/README.md

 Content is a mix of videos and articles.

 # Technical Knowledge
-A collection of resources for learning more about software engineering.
+For learning more about software engineering.

 * [Computers and the Internet](https://www.khanacademy.org/computing/code-org/computers-and-the-internet)
 * [What is coding?](https://blog.usejournal.com/when-you-finish-reading-this-youll-know-how-to-code-721339942b51)